 Using a sharp knife or spoon, scoop or scrape across the bottom of the plant to remove the clear slimy gel.
 Hold the gel with your hands under water to rinse it off or rinse it in a bowl with filtered water.

-Add 2 tablespoons of the aloe vera gel to a blender with 1 cup of water.
+Add 2 tablespoons of the aloe vera gel to a blender with 1 cup of water, lime juice, and maple syrup or agave sweetener.
 Blend for 1 minute to combine and enjoy right away.
-Alternately you can use more aloe, and fill the blender with more water for aloe water or a favorite juice.
+Alternately, you can use more aloe, and fill the blender with more water for aloe water or a favorite juice.
 See this measurement conversion chart for making cups into liters and gallons.

-This recipe has no taste and tastes like water.
-To make aloe vera juice “juicier” you can add 2 teaspoons of honey or maple syrup to the blender and a squeeze of fresh lime or lemon juice with the aloe and liquid.
-Or in place of water use coconut water for potassium and extra hydration.
+This recipe has a slight taste similar to an aloe water drink.
+To make aloe vera juice “juicier” you can add your favorite juice, coconut water, or more fresh lime or lemon juice and sweetener with the aloe gel.
+Or in place of water, all together, use coconut water for potassium and extra hydration.

 How to freeze leftover aloe vera gel